BAWES-Universe/workadventure-universe-admin/README.md

 - **Rooms**: Create and manage rooms within worlds
 - **Users**: View and manage users

-See [ADMIN-GUIDE.md](./ADMIN-GUIDE.md) for complete documentation on using the admin interface.
+See [Admin Interface Guide](./docs/admin/guide.md) for complete documentation on using the admin interface.

-See [TESTING-OIDC.md](./TESTING-OIDC.md) for detailed instructions on testing OIDC authentication.

-See [DEVELOPMENT-WORKFLOW.md](./DEVELOPMENT-WORKFLOW.md) for the complete automated development workflow.

-See [README-TESTING.md](./README-TESTING.md) for the automated test suite.

-See [TROUBLESHOOTING.md](./TROUBLESHOOTING.md) for common issues and solutions.

 ## Project Structure